6.0 Powestroke Cold Air Intake Guide

 Best 6.0 Powerstroke Cold Air Intakes

 As we mentioned above, we prefer open air intakes since they are cheaper and provide better power gains.
-There are also some really good closed intakes available for the 6.0 Powerstroke, they just provide slightly less performance benefits and are more expensive.
+There are also some really good closed intakes available, they just provide slightly less performance benefits and are more expensive.

 Price: $299.00 & free shipping

-Our favorite closed intakes are Banks Power and S&B. Both intakes are pretty similar although the S&B option comes in about $100 cheaper and actually cheaper than the Sinister open intake as well.
+Our favorite closed intakes are Banks Power and S&B. Both intakes are pretty similar although the S&B option comes in about $100 cheaper and actually cheaper.
 These 6.0 Powerstroke intake systems will provide less power and airflow than open systems but will also be slightly quieter.
 These two companies are some of the most trusted names in the diesel space and are the only two closed systems we would recommend.

 Price: $349 S&B / $449 Banks Power